Equivalence of reflection paths of light and Feynman paths in stacked metasurfaces: Conclusions

 The knowledge of reflection paths could prove useful in understanding the interaction of more complex stacks with multiple diffraction channels \cite{Chen2019a}.
 Furthermore, we believe that the concept of Feynman paths could help in developing semi-analytic models of near-field interactions of complex nano-structures which can be challenging to comprehend, even numerically \cite{Helgert2011,Kenanakis2015,Forouzmand2018}.

-Finally, we would like to emphasize the benefit of adopting methodology from different fields of physics and identifying their similarities in order to gain more insight on certain physical phenomena.
+Finally, we would like to emphasize the benefit of adopting concepts from different fields of physics and identifying their similarities in order to gain more insight on certain physical phenomena.